vcernea/galactic-scraper/README.md

 ### Installation

-> The application is also available live at http://64.226.77.29
+> The application is also available live at http://64.226.77.29 (I know it's slow, but it's not dead)

 1. Clone the repository to your local machine: